5 minute read (updated 8 Dec 22)

 - Do they offer part-payment?

-- Find someone in training – they need to coach for a certain number of hours for accreditation, so tend to offer lower rates or free sessions
+- Could you find someone in training (there are lots!) – they need to coach for a certain number of hours for accreditation, so tend to offer lower rates or free sessions

 Personally I like to be transparent and my fees are on my website.
-I recognise that my fees are lower than some and unaffordable for others.
+I recognise that my fees are lower than other Life Coaches but still unaffordable for others.
 I am not for everyone.
-I offer reduced rates from time to time.
+I offer and am open to offering reduced rates from time to time.

 If you are considering Life Coaching, these prompts might help;